Run Laboratory OS

 image:line toopenlaboratoryorg/laboratory-os:cuda-12.8(or whichever tag you need).

-- lab-workspace:/workspacewith- /your/host/path:/workspaceand remove thevolumes:block at the bottom.
+- /your/host/path:/workspaceand remove the top-levelvolumes:block.

-Advanced: Self-Hosted Edge
+Self-Hosted Uplink Edge

 -e UPLINK_EDGE='your-edge-domain' \